Last Updated September 15, 2021

 For me, this is secondary to cash flow when I look at properties to invest in.
 I do not purchase a property solely because I think it will appreciate over time.
 If I am not making money the day I buy the property, I’m not interested in it.
 If the property appreciates over time, that’s just an added bonus for me.

-3. Build Equity
+3. Build Equity And Wealth

 One of the benefits of investing in real estate is being able to build equity.
 As you pay off your mortgage, you build equity because the amount of debt you owe on your house decreases.

-A mortgage can be a fantastic way to commit yourself to saving because your mortgage payment is a “forced savings.”
+A mortgage can be a fantastic way to commit yourself to save because your mortgage payment is a “forced savings.”
 Each mortgage payment is like making a deposit in the “equity bank” because you’re building up the value of an asset by reducing the amount you owe.

 Furthermore, as you build equity, you now have leverage to buy more rental properties and increase your cash flow.

 Leverage is the use of borrowed money to increase the potential return of an investment.
-By utilizing the power of leverage when purchasing real estate, you’re able to increase my rate of return on the investment.
+By utilizing the power of leverage when purchasing real estate, you’re able to increase your rate of return on the investment.

 For example, if you purchase $100,000 worth of stock, and your portfolio increased in value by $10,000 in one year, you have a return of 10% on your investment.